divyashah/My_New_Website/content/talk/robozen-2020/index.md

   country: ''

 summary: Poster presentation on robot design for dexterous manipulation.
+abstract: "More details to follow ..."

+#"ROBOzen is oriented to PhD students, young researchers and specialists working in the design of mechanisms and motion planning techniques for robotic and related mechatronic applications.
+#International and Italian experts will give lectures in the following topics:
+#– Compliant and flexible mechanisms for robotics
+#– Parallel and Cable-driven mechanisms for robotics
+#– Trajectory planning for robotics
+#– Collaborative robots
+#– Mobile robots
-abstract: "The goal of this summer school was to share the knowledge on parallel kinematics manipulators (PKM) during a whole week, targeting realistic prototypes to face real problems met in the industry.
-Various lectures and simulation labs were conducted covering the topics of design, kinematics, dynamics, control strategies, visual servoing for the PKMs with a special focus on cable-driven parallel robots.
-All the student participants were asked to present their related research problems through posters and further share and discuss the solutions toward the same."
+#All the student participants were asked to present their related research problems through posters and further share and discuss the solutions toward the same."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2018-09-17T13:00:00Z"
+date: "2020-01-27T13:00:00Z"
-date_end: "2018-09-21T15:00:00Z"
+date_end: "2020-01-31T15:00:00Z"
 all_day: true

 # Schedule page publish date (NOT talk date).